-Antihistamine nasal sprays allow the medicine to be applied directly in the nose.
+Antihistamine nasal sprays allow a person to apply the medicine directly into the nose.
 This can help treat nasal allergy symptoms at the source and may cause fewer side effects than pills for some people.

-Cromolyn sodium is an antihistamine spray available over the counter and can be used in ages 2 and up as directed.
+Cromolyn sodium is an antihistamine spray that is available over the counter.
+It is safe for use from the age of 2 years.
 It may take a week or more of daily use before a person feels complete relief from allergy symptoms.

 Are antihistamine nasal sprays addictive?

-No. Cromolyn sodium sprays are nonaddictive and can be used daily for up to 12 weeks.
+No. Cromolyn sodium sprays are nonaddictive.
+People can use them daily for up to 12 weeks.
 Those who need to use them for longer should ask their doctor.

-Decongestant sprays are available over the counter and are designed to temporarily shrink the blood vessels in the nose.
+Decongestant sprays are available over the counter.
+They shrink the blood vessels in the nose temporarily.
 This is known as vasoconstriction.
-Although this provides temporary relief from stiffness, it does not cure a cold or allergies.
+This provides short-term relief from stuffiness, but it does not cure a cold or allergies.

-These sprays are sold under different brand names, but the active ingredient is oxymetazoline.
+These sprays have different brand names, but the two main active ingredients are oxymetazoline and pseudoephedrine.

 Are decongestant nasal sprays addictive?

 With rebound congestion, a person may find that they need to use the spray more frequently over time, often several times a day or more.
-Each time the spray is used, the blood vessels in the nose narrow, causing the tissue inside the nose to shrink.
+Each time they use the spray, the blood vessels in the nose narrow, causing the tissue inside the nose to shrink.

 Symptoms of rebound congestion or dependency on nasal spray may include:

-- Feeling a strong urge to use the spray more often than directed
+- feeling a strong urge to use the spray more often than the instructions recommend

-To help avoid this problem, the American Academy of Asthma, Allergy and Immunology recommend using it for no more than twice a day for only 3 days.
+To help people avoid this problem, the American Academy of Asthma, Allergy, and Immunology (AAAAI) recommend using it no more than twice a day for only 3 days.

 Those who have been using the spray more frequently should see a doctor.
-The nasal tissue should be examined for damage or excess swelling.
+They will examine the nasal tissue to check for damage or excess swelling.

-Typically, a person will need to stop using the spray and may need a different medication to relieve the swelling, such as a steroid nasal spray.
+Typically, a person will need to stop using the spray.
+They may need a different medication to relieve the swelling, such as a steroid nasal spray.

-Those who do not wish to use a steroid or decongestant nasal spray may opt for over-the-counter decongestant and allergy pills.
-It's important to use these medications as instructed on the label.
+Another option is over-the-counter decongestant and allergy pills.
+It is important to use these medications as instructed on the label.

 People should also ask a pediatrician before giving any medication to young children.

-Decongestant nasal sprays should be used with caution to avoid rebound congestion and damage to the delicate nasal tissue.
+People should use decongestant nasal sprays with caution to avoid rebound congestion and damage to the delicate nasal tissue.